 As reported in our 2018 Mobile Growth Handbook, marketers are relying on more mobile channels and platforms than ever before to drive mobile app installs—everything from Apple Search Ads and social platforms like Facebook to Google Universal Ads campaigns and partnerships with other apps or social influencers.

-Historically, the traditional approach to attribution has involved device fingerprinting, a method that can be flawed by its own impersonal approach to collecting and processing data.
-Fingerprinting relies on measuring and matching user IP addresses, as well as user agents (such as the device model and the device’s operating system), across channels and platforms.
+Historically, the traditional approach to attribution has involved basic probabilistic modeling, a method that can be flawed by its own impersonal approach to collecting and processing data.
+This method relies on measuring and matching user IP addresses, as well as user agents (such as the device model and the device’s operating system), across channels and platforms.

 While this may sound like an effective approach on the surface, if time elapses between the ad click and the app download, the ad that generated the app install will not be given credit, since the user’s app install will be separated from the pre-install ad click.
 This can be a particularly salient issue in areas with less stable phone service and web connectivity, where the install process can take longer to unfold.